canonical/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 ~~~~~~~~~~~~~~~

 An unwanted tag might have been pushed to the repository and then removed.
 Once
-ReadTheDocs creates a version from a tag, it doesn't later verify that the tag still
+Read the Docs creates a version from a tag, it doesn't later verify that the tag still
 exists, so the version will persist and become a zombie.

 If the unwanted tag is a higher iterator than any existing tag, the zombie version will